zeno-ml/zeno/DEVELOPMENT.md

 **MacOS Note**

-If you are using MacBook Pro/Macbook Air with M1 chip and is experiencing error logs
+If you are using MacBook Pro/Macbook Air with M1 chip and is experiencing error logs while running the backend server
 ```
 objc[29381]: +[NSMutableString initialize] may have been in progress in another thread when fork() was called.
 ```